 We’ve heard stories before about members getting blacklisted for causing trouble (e.g., returning things way too often, making way too many requests, etc.).
 The unifying theme among those banned is that they’d somehow violate the rules, make unfair demands of staff, or even commit fraud.

 Our huge difference — you are explicitly promised price protection by the stores you shop at, and Paribus is simply helping you get what’s promised to you.
 Nothing excessive, no fraud, nothing unfair.
 Based on the thousands of data-points we have seen, not a single Paribus member has faced this issue so far.
 Definitely something we’re monitoring, but we feel strongly that our members are in the right here.

-Besides, if stores like Amazon get to change 80 million prices a day, we think its only fair that you have strong technology on your side too.
+Besides, if stores get to change 80 million prices a day, we think its only fair that you have strong technology on your side too.